 The efficiency and effectiveness of the track was celebrated, but there were challenges.
 Faculty were not accustomed to participating in development opportunities that included assessments and evaluations.
 In addition to the challenge of skewed pre-assessment data, some faculty were frustrated with the deliverables.
+Though many appreciated the time and professional sectors.

+In addition to the challenge of skewed pre-assessment data, some faculty were frustrated with the deliverables.
 Though many appreciated the time and opportunity to work on course deliverables, others made it clear the "homework" was inconvenient or even unnecessary, contending that attendance and participation should be sufficient for credit in a professional development offering.